craftcms/docs/docs/getting-started-tutorial/configure/resources.md

 ### Post Content

 Our posts’ content will be authored with Craft’s _Matrix_ field type.
-Matrix fields are inherently a bit more complex than other field types, because they manage _nested_ entries rather than “scalar” values like text or numbers.
+Matrix fields are inherently a bit more complex than other field types, because they manage _nested_ entries rather than single, “scalar” values like text or numbers.
 The good news is that the process of defining the entry types available within a Matrix field is identical to what we’ve done, so far!

 Back on our _Post_ entry type slideout, click **+ New field**: